 Each NIH Institute and Center (IC) maintains an extensive portfolio of research activities in its area of focus.
 In addition to providing grant support to the extramural research community through a competitive proposal process, most of the ICs also conduct their own research in NIH's intramural laboratories.
 Each year, NIH supports approximately 50,000 awards made to the most promising and productive scientists at universities and research centers throughout the country and, where special opportunities exist, to scientists abroad.
-The vastness of the NIH portfolio presents a challenge in terms of articulation of goals.
-NIH has selected 51 specific, representative research goals, as proxies for performance on the larger, research portfolio.
-The goals were selected based on the following criteria:
+The vastness of the NIH portfolio presents a challenge in terms of articulation of measures.
+NIH has selected 48 specific, representative research measures as proxies for performance on the larger, research portfolio.
+The measures were selected based on the following criteria:

 - Representative.
-The goals are a sampling of NIH aims that, as a set, represent the NIH mission.
-NIH has abandoned the previous approach of goals that, collectively, embody the NIH mission comprehensively. - Meaningful.
-The goals must be credible to the research community, as well as to the public and NIH stakeholders. - Specific.
-Goals should be as specific to a disease or definable problem as possible, with reference to a metric and/or a date for progress/completion, as appropriate. - Objective.
-Objective goals are self-measuring; that is, they permit a comparison between the actual achievement level and that targeted by the performance goal. - Reportable.
-Goals must lend themselves to annual reporting.
-Reports of incremental progress are fine. - Not obviously attainable.
-The goal must be recognized as an outcome that could be achieved in the future, but may not be reachable for any number of reasons.
+The measures are a sampling of NIH aims that, as a set, represent the NIH mission.
+NIH has abandoned the previous approach of measures that, collectively, embody the NIH mission comprehensively. - Meaningful.
+The measures must be credible to the research community, as well as to the public and NIH stakeholders. - Specific.
+Measures should be as specific to a disease or definable problem as possible, with reference to a metric and/or a date for progress/completion, as appropriate. - Objective.
+Objective measures are self-measuring; that is, each permits a comparison between the actual achievement level and that targeted by the performance measure. - Reportable.
+Measures must lend themselves to annual reporting.
+Reports of incremental progress are acceptable. - Not obviously attainable.
+The measure must be recognized as an outcome that could be achieved in the future, but may not be reachable for any number of reasons.

-Central to this approach is a framework that characterizes goals on the basis of difficulty (i.e., likelihood of attaining the goal) and time.
+Central to this approach is a framework that characterizes measures on the basis of difficulty (i.e., likelihood of attaining the measure) and time.
 One way of visualizing this framework is to use a three-by-three matrix (see next page).
-Following presentation of the goals in the matrix format, the goals are presented with accompanying background information.
-Baseline information provides the current state of the field upon which the goal was developed.
+Following presentation of the measures in the matrix format, the measures are presented with accompanying background information.
+Baseline information provides the current state of the field upon which the measure was developed.
 The implementation strategies provide the key building blocks of science for a three year range.
-These strategies will be adjusted from year to year to adapt to scientific discoveries and advancements that facilitate progress toward the goal.
+These strategies will be adjusted from year to year to adapt to scientific discoveries and advancements that facilitate progress toward the measure.
 Since scientific discovery is complex, the annual target selected represents only one critical step in the process of achieving the final outcome.